thommevans/planetc/README.md

 =======

 The planetc package contains code for implementing the analytic Mandel & Agol (2002) equationsfor planetary transit lightcurves.
-Uses a C backend with Python/Cython wrappers.
+To do this, it uses a C backend with Python/Cython wrappers.
+Routines for calculating radial velocities of Keplerian orbits will be added next.

 The C backend of planetc was originally based on the one written by Neale Gibson, as part of his "MyFunctions" package.
 There has been a fairly substantial reformatting of those